-If you must replace the vehicle's tires with those that do not have a TPC Spec number, make sure they are the same size, load range, speed rating, and construction type (radial and bias-belted tires) as the vehicle's original tires.
+If the vehicle tires must be replaced with a tire that does not have a TPC Spec number, make sure they are the same size, load range, speed rating, and construction (radial) as the original tires.

-Vehicles that have a tire pressure monitoring system could give an inaccurate low-pressure warning if non-TPC Spec rated tires are installed on the vehicle.
-Non-TPC Spec rated tires may give a low-pressure warning that is higher or lower than the proper warning level you would get with TPC Spec rated tires.
-See Tire Pressure Monitor System on page 10-44.
+Vehicles that have a tire pressure monitoring system could give an inaccurate low-pressure warning if non-TPC Spec rated tires are installed.
+See Tire Pressure Monitor System on page 10-46.

-The vehicle's original equipment tires are listed on the Tire and Loading Information label.
-See Vehicle Load Limits on page 9-12 for more information about the Tire and Loading Information label and its location on the vehicle.
+The Tire and Loading Information label indicates the original equipment tires on the vehicle.
+See Vehicle Load Limits on page 9-12 for the label location and more information about the Tire and Loading Information label